Tinystep1/cmfive-docs/README.md

 --------------------------------------------------

  - install Docker including Docker-Compose (at least version 2.1)
- - clone-or-pull this repository into a local file directory
+ - clone-or-pull-or-download this repository into a local file directory

- - from your local file directory, run "Win" or "Lin" versions of:
+ - from your local file directory, run:
-   - DockerRun / DockerQuit / DockerRemove
-   - Will start, stop, and revoke the Jekyll_Docker service
-   - eg: './DockerRunLin' from bash or 'DockerRunWin' from cmd
+   - To serve pages locally with auto redirection: docker-compose up jekyll tlsproxy
+   - To quit: docker-compose down
+   - To build with fixed URL's for deployment: docker-compose up builddocs
+   - To serve strictly on localhost:4000 via https: docker-compose up jekyll

- - aim your browser at 'https://localhost:4000/' to see pages served
+ - aim your browser at 'localhost' to see pages served
    - (you will likely need to let your browser accept the self signed cert.)

+ - note: "docker-compose up" without specifying services will not work:
+   - Jekyll cannot both build URL's and serve locally at the same time!

 --------------------------------------------------